Water Technology Comparison with Nyex™

 Activated carbon does not work on non-absorbing organics.

 Ozone is a powerful oxidising agent, and as a wastewater treatment it oxidises all organics very effectively as long as the ozone is mixed effectively with the contaminated wastewater.
 It is well proven and is probably the most popular Advanced Oxidation Process (AOP), it is just very very expensive (CapEx and OpEx) – see below.

-Sometimes ozone is dosed with hydrogen peroxide to increase effectiveness but this can inhibit later treatment steps and render this water unsuitable for reuse.
+Sometimes this water technology is dosed with hydrogen peroxide to increase effectiveness but this can inhibit later treatment steps and render this water unsuitable for reuse.

 Ozone water treatment is an effective disinfectant option which achieves higher disinfection levels than chlorine dosed or UV.
 There is also no possibility for micro-organisms to regrow.

 Ozone wastewater treatment oxidises inorganic and organic contaminants with both ozone and hydroxyl radicals when dosed with hydrogen peroxide.

 Ozone systems have an extremely high capital cost due to the high risk associated with ozone gases, systems must be highly automated and robust.

 The operational costs of running an ozone water treatment plant is also extremely high.
 It typically uses 10kWh per kg of ozone.
 Furthermore, oxygen is expensive to buy.
 If you choose to make your own ozone processing oxygen from the air, you only end up with 4% of the volume as ozone, so not efficient.
 On top of that, ozone has a half life of 12 minutes so your plant needs to use the ozone within 5 minutes of the ozone being produced for any kind of efficiency to be achieved.